 Furthermore, it is important to understand that a report of an adverse event following treatment with BOTOX and BOTOX cosmetic does not by itself mean that the drug caused the event, just that the event occurred after treatment with the drug so it needs to be investigated.
 The FDA is now advising HCPs to stop using BOTOX cosmetic.
 In its entire history, there has never been a single reported heath where a causal link to BOTOX cosmetic was established.

 As the product labeling for BOTOX cosmetic already states, patients with pre-existing neuromuscular disorders may be at increased risk of clinically significant systemic effects from typical doses of BOTOX cosmetic.
 Patients should always consult with their physician to see if treatment with BOTOX cosmetic is right for them.
-To learn more about BOTOX® for facial rejuvenation or to schedule a free makeover consultation, contact us by phone or email today.
+To learn more about BOTOX® for facial rejuvenation or to schedule a makeover consultation, contact us online or by phone today.